martinResearch/numba_midi/README.md

 This library is implemented entirely in Python, making it portable and easy to modify.
 Efficiency is achieved by using NumPy structured arrays to store data instead of creating per-event or per-note class instances.
 The library leverages NumPy vectorized operations where possible and uses Numba for non-vectorizable operations.
 Lexicographic sorting on NumPy arrays minimizes the need for large Python loops, enabling efficient execution.

+## Main features

+* read and write midi files
+* pure python, making its internals more accessible to python developpers
+* 10x faster than *pretty_midi* for reading
+* event level and note level representations
+* tracks representation based on numpy arrays making it trivial to do vectorized operations on all notes in a track.
+* multiple modes regarding how to process overlapping notes when converting from events to note representation.
+* conversion to and from priano roll representation
+* conversion functions from/to pretty_midi and symusic

 ## Installation

 To install the library, use the following command: